u-xixi/mapbin/README.md

 In this program, you can choose what features you want to use to cluster contigs.
 Each feature ends up in a layer.
 The program build the network layer by layer.
 This is to get ready for Infomap

-Read pairing and read cloud linkage parts may need some fixes, to work with the newly updated code blocks.
+Read cloud linkage parts may need some fixes, to work with the newly updated code blocks.
 ### Running Infomap
 The engine is the [Infomap Python API](https://github.com/mapequation/infomap).
 You should have it installed and the version should better be above 2.0.0.
 ### Get the final binning